The Affordable Care Act (ACA) included an Individual Mandate to obtain health coverage or face tax penalties.

-The new tax credits are available to individuals who purchase individual insurance in the new state Insurance Exchanges.
-Tax credits of various levels are available to individuals and families who have incomes from 100% to 400% of the federal poverty level (approximately 24,000 to $94,000 per year for a family of four in 2014).
+The tax credits are available to individuals and families who are purchasing insurance plans in the new state Insurance Exchanges who have incomes who have incomes from 100% to 400% of the federal poverty level (approximately $24,000 to $94,000 per year for a family of four in 2014).

-The tax credits are not available for those who have access to affordable employer-provided insurance Medicare, or Medicaid.
+The tax credits are not available for those who have access to affordable employer-provided insurance, for coverage through a government-sponsored program like Medicare, or Medicaid.

-The tax credits will be assessed in the form of premium subsidies in most cases.
-This means that a “benchmark premium” will be determined based on the area in which an individual lives (and is purchasing the insurance).
+A “benchmark premium” is determined based on the area in which an individual lives and is purchasing the insurance.
+The tax credit also varies based on income.
 The tax credit equals the benchmark premium minus what the individual is expected to pay based on their income.

 Here is how the calculation might work for a 40-year-old individual making $30,000 a year:

 Estimated benchmark premium for a 40-year old = $3,857 per year